VERY SHORT ANSWER QUESTIONS ( 1 or 2 Marks)

 As no trading is now done in physical form, Supriya wants to know the process by adopting which she is in a position to deal with these certificates.

-1. Identify and state the process.
+Identify and state the

-2. Also, give two reasons to Supriya why dealing with shares in physical form has been stopped.
-(CBSE, Sample Paper 2015)
+to Supriya why dealing with shares in physical form has been stopped.
+(CBSE,

 Answer:

-1. Dematerialisation refers to the process of holding securities in electronic form.
+refers to the process of holding securities in electronic form.

-2. The two problems of holding shares in physical form are as follows:
+holding shares in physical form are as follows:

-· When the shares certificates are held in physical form, there is danger of loss or theft.
+certificates are held in physical form, there is danger of loss or theft.

-· There is risk of forgery, as the buyer may be delivered fake certificates .
+forgery, as the buyer may be delivered fake certificates .

 Question 12.